AtefeAsadi/AtefeAsadi/README.md

 🎓 MSc in Statistics

-🚀 Founder of StudyBuild – An Open-Source AI & Data Science Community
+🚀 Founder of StudyBuild
+An open-source community where members solve real-world AI and Data Science projects.

 💻 Data Scientist & Machine Learning Researcher